squaremo/js-pmd/README.md

 The model given in the paper is parameterised on two operators and one function.
 One operator determines how to construct a rank for a method and another determine how these are ordered.
-I follow a Slate in ordering rank vectors lexically.
+I follow Slate in constructing vectors from the argument ranking and ordering them lexically.

 The function `delegates` in the model produces a list of the delegates of an object, and this is where it must be adapted to JavaScript.